QifangTing/Hello-World/README.md

-# Hello-World
+# What is the programming
-Learn the C Programming Language
+Algorith + Data Structures = Programs